-BREAKFAST: PK-8 FREE Adult/Others \$1.80
+BREAKFAST: PK-8 FREE

+Adult/Others \$1.80

-LUNCH: Students K-8 FREE Adult/Others \$3.80
+LUNCH: Students K-8 FREE

+Adult/Others \$3.80

+Extra/Second Meal \$2.50

-BREAKFAST AND LUNCH FOR ALL PRE-K-8TH GRADE STUDENTS: FREE FOR THE 2019-2020 SCHOOL YEAR DIABETES STATEMENT
+BREAKFAST AND LUNCH FOR ALL PRE-K-8 $^{\mathrm{TH}}$ GRADE STUDENTS: FREE FOR THE 2023 - 24 SCHOOL YEAR

+DIABETES STATEMENT

-North Carolina's Senate Bill 911 requires that school have a diabetes care plan for children who are diabetic.
-The Columbus County Schools are in the process of identifying every child in our system with diabetes and insuring an appropriate plan is in place.
+North Carolina's Senate Bill 911 requires that schools have a diabetes care plan for children who are diabetic.
+The Columbus County Schools are in the process of identifying every child in our system with diabetes and ensuring an appropriate plan is in place.

-If your child is diabetic, please contact your child's principal immediately, so a plan for your child's care at school can be implemented for the 2019-2020 school year.
+If your child is diabetic, please contact your child's principal immediately, so a plan for your child's care at school can be implemented for the 2017-2018 school year.